 The monthly Safe, Effective and Experience Group chaired by executive directors ensured divisions were operating safely and to the highest quality while delivering value for money.
-Key data and statistics on quality performance was also continuously monitored by our Executive Leadership Team, the bi-monthly Quality and Safety Committee and the quarterly Mental Health Law Committee.
+Key data and statistics on quality performance was also continuously monitored by our Executive Leadership Team.

-Clinical care and effective quality governance is constantly developing and we must take the opportunities to improve as and when those opportunities arise.
+Clinical care and effective quality governance is constantly improving and we must take the opportunities to improve as and when those opportunities arise.

-Our quality governance systems support the arrangements in place to provide the Trust Board with assurances on the quality of BEH's services and patient safety.
-We produce a comprehensive Trust and divisional quality dashboard (including safety, experience and effectiveness); we undertake compliance checks that mirror the Care Quality Commission's essential standards; we have an active national and local clinical audit programme; we monitor themes and trends in patient experience and complaints; we monitor the standards of our inpatient wards and a number of community teams through the Perfect Ward audit app and through unannounced ward visits; and we have a robust risk management and escalation framework in place.
+Our quality governance systems support the arrangements in place to provide the Board of Directors with assurances on the quality of BEH's services and patient safety.
+We produce a comprehensive Trust and divisional quality dashboard (including safety, experience and effectiveness); we undertake compliance checks that mirror the Care Quality Commission's essential standards; we have an active national and local clinical audit programme; we monitor themes and trends in patient experience and complaints; we monitor the standards of our inpatient wards and a number of community teams through the "Perfect Ward" audit app and through unannounced ward visits; and we have a robust risk management and escalation framework in place.